 And lastly, not all employees can or are willing to be vaccinated due to varying health conditions or beliefs.
 As discussed above, federal laws such as the Americans with Disabilities Act (ADA) and Title VII require that employers make reasonable accommodations which, coupled with the updated EEOC guidance, make it clear that reasonable accommodations require that employers make an effort to provide a reasonable alternative to their vaccines mandates, including, but not limited to, masking or remote work.
 While this requirement does not necessarily mean that accommodations must be made no matter the circumstances, such as if the accommodation would create a direct threat to the health and safety of the employer’s workforce, any employer who compels vaccinations and then terminates an employee for failing to comply nonetheless runs a significant risk of a wrongful termination lawsuit.

-Every employer’s situation is unique and thus employers should carefully weigh the risks and benefits for their specific workforce before deciding how to move forward.
 From all of us at BKN, we hope that you remain safe and well.
 If we can be of assistance in navigating your post-pandemic workplace, please do not hesitate to contact us at your earliest convenience.